Retry API

 "Retry API" refers to a collection of routines that Retry provides that you can call from your UberASM files if needed.

-NOTE: calling these routines from files in the "library" folder will result in an error, at least when using the standard UberASMTool.
+NOTE: calling these routines from files in the library folder will result in an error, at least when using the standard UberASMTool.

 Index